5h3d/byte-genie/README.md

 ## Features

-- A Beautiful And Highly Functional PDF and csv Viewer
+- A Beautiful And Highly Functional PDF and CSV Viewer
 - Streaming API Responses in Real-Time
 - Authentication Using Kinde
 - Clean UI Using 'shadcn-ui'